U.S. Fish and Wildlife Service

 Photo by Tina Shaw/USFWS

-Tom Melius was appointed as the Midwest Regional Director for the U.S. Fish and Wildlife Service on Oct.
-12, 2008.
+Tom Melius is the Midwest Regional Director for the U.S. Fish and Wildlife Service (Service).
+Melius has lead the Midwest region since October of 2008.
 Prior to his Midwest region post, he completed a successful watch over the vast, rugged expanse of the Service’s Alaska region.

-In the Midwest region, Melius governs a region that employs 1,088 people, manages 1.29 million acres of land and has field offices in eight states: Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio and
+In the Midwest, Melius leads a region that employs more than 1,000 people, manages 1.47 million acres of land and has field offices in eight states: Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio and Wisconsin.

 Prior to his time in External Affairs, Melius served as Assistant Director for Migratory Birds and State Programs.
 In that position he developed policy, advised the Directorate, and served as its representative on issues relating to the conservation and management of migratory birds, implementation of the North American Waterfowl Management Plan and wetlands programs, Federal Duck Stamps, federal grant programs, and conservation partnerships.
 He was responsible for and directed the offices of Migratory Bird Management, Bird Habitat Conservation, Conservation Partnership Liaison, and Federal Aid.